aptech/docs/docs/CR-SpreadsheetWrite.rst

 ::

-    //Create a 10x3 matrix of Bernoulli random variables x = rndBernoulli(10, 3, 0.6);
+    // Create a 10x3 matrix of Bernoulli random variables x = rndBernoulli(10, 3, 0.6);

-    //Write the data from 'x' to cells 'B4:D13' on sheet 2 of 'myfile.xlsx' ret = spreadSheetWrite(x, "C:\\mydata\\myfile.xlsx", "B4", 2);
+    // Write the data from 'x' to cells 'B4:D13' on sheet 2 of 'myfile.xlsx' ret = spreadSheetWrite(x, "C:\\mydata\\myfile.xlsx", "B4", 2);

 Portability